Modelling Interactions in High-dimensional Data with Backtracking: Numerical Results

 \subsubsection{Communities and Crime}

-This dataset available at \url{http://archive.ics.uci.edu/ml/datasets/Communities+and+Crime+Unnormalized} contains crime statistics for the year 1995 obtained from FBI data, and national census data from 1990, for various towns and communities around the USA.
+This data set available at \url{http://archive.ics.uci.edu/ml/data sets/Communities+and+Crime+Unnormalized} contains crime statistics for the year 1995 obtained from FBI data, and national census data from 1990, for various towns and communities around the USA.
 We took violent crimes per capita as our response: violent crime being defined as murder, rape, robbery, or assault.
 The data set contains two different estimates of the populations of the communities: those from the 1990 census and those from the FBI database in 1995.
 The latter was used to calculate our desired response using the number of cases of violent crimes.
 However, in several cases, the FBI population data seemed suspect and we discarded all observations where the maximum of the ratios of the two available population estimates differed by more than 1.25.
 In addition, we removed all observations that were missing a response and several variables for which the majority of values were missing.
-This resulted in a dataset with $n = 1903$ observations and $p=101$ covariates.
+This resulted in a data set with $n = 1903$ observations and $p=101$ covariates.
+The response was scaled to have empirical variance 1.